pachyderm/pachyderm/doc/docs/master/how-tos/jupyterlab-extension/index.md

 # JupyterHub Mount Extension

+For Data Scientists whose data are stored in Pachyderm, the extension provides a seamless way to:

+- Connect your Notebook to a Pachyderm cluster.
+- Browse, explore, analyze data stored in Pachyderm directly from your Notebook.
+- Run and test out your pipeline code before creating your image.

+**[Pachyderm Mount Extension](https://pypi.org/project/jupyterlab-pachyderm/){target=_blank}** is an add-on/plugin to JupyterHub / JupyterLab that extends the original functionality of your notebook environment, **allowing users of notebooks to mount and unmount Pachyderm data repositories to the file system of their machine or their container**.

 !!!
-Warning
+Note
+     - **Prerequisites**:

+        You already have a Pachyderm cluster running to connect your JupyterLab or JupyterHub.
+Find Pachyderm installation instructions in the [Deploy/Manage](../../../deploy-manage/deploy/) section of our documentation.

+     - **Versions**:

          - Use Pachyderm Mount Extension v?? with Pachyderm 2.1.x and higher. //TBD
          - We recommend JupyterLab >= 3.0.

 ---------------------------- WIP -----------------------------
 How do I know what version of Pachyderm is compatible with what version of the extension?
 ---------------------------------------------------------------

-**[Pachyderm Mount Extension](https://pypi.org/project/jupyterlab-pachyderm/){target=_blank}** is an add-on to JupyterHub / JupyterLab that extends the original functionality of your notebook environment, **allowing users of notebooks to mount and unmount Pachyderm data repositories to the file system of their machine or their container** for exploration/development purposes.

 !!!
-Note
-      We are assuming that you already have a running cluster to connect your JupyterLab or JupyterHub to.
-Find Pachyderm installation instructions in the [Deploy/Manage](../../../deploy-manage/deploy/) section of our documentation.

-!!!
 Info
-     - The plugin mounts data into your file system at `/pfs` and requires FUSE.
+     - The extension mounts data at `/pfs` similar to how a pipeline would see data when running a job.
-     - By default, Pachyderm mounts all repositories in read-only mode.
+     - All mounted repositories are **read-only**.
+     - The extension requires FUSE.
+     - We apply the `/` globbing pattern to all directories/files in all mounted repo@branch. ??
+Does this make sense??

 ## Install The Mount Extension